 By removing the things managers cannot control, i.e., interest, taxes, depreciation, and amortization, we can see how poorly Best Buy is performing compared to its competitors.

 |Year||BBY||% Sales Decline/Growth Over 2012||WMT||% Sales Decline/Growth Over 2012||APPL||% Sales Decline/Growth Over 2012||AMZN||% Sales Decline/Growth Over 2012|

 |2015||31||– 26||37||+ 08||47||+ 33||69||+ 43|

 The spin on this one is almost shameful.
-The CEO/President’s letter boosts of an improvement of 450 basis points.
-Sounds like a lot doesn’t it?
-Not when you realize a basis point is one hundredth of one percent.
+The CEO/President’s letter boosts an improvement of 450 basis points.
+It sounds like a lot, doesn’t it?
+Not when you realize a basis point is one-hundredth of one percent.

-In summary, until Best Buy, and any other business for that matter, realizes it must treat their customers as individuals with different needs and expectations their sales will continue to decline.
+In summary, their sales will continue to decline until Best Buy and any other business realize they must treat their customers as individuals with different needs and expectations.
 Bean counters NEVER realize how poor customer service can decimate a business as they make their cuts to shore up the bottom line.
-The lesson here is to learn to cherish your customers and never even treat them so poorly you lose them for life.
-So ask yourself Best Buy, was it really worth it to lose my business for life to avoid exchanging a phone case?
+The lesson here is to cherish your customers and never even treat them so poorly that you lose them for life.
+So ask yourself, Best Buy, was it worth losing my business for life to avoid exchanging a phone case?